Sandeep-Bansal1/IntroToDataAnalysis/Assignments/Assignment 1/ReadMe.md

 7. You should be able to assess the model fitness and you should do model diagnosis as it is described in ISLR 3.3.3.

 ## Deliverables:
-As I mentioned in the first class, I want you to upload your project into Github and share it with me the github link.
-Github folder should contain three main ingredient:
+This assignment contains three main ingredients:

-1. ReadMe
+1. ReadMe file (This file)

-2. Code + Notebooks
+2. Code inside Jupyter Notebook

-3. Summary + Report.
+3. Summary + Report (als inside Jupyter Notebook).

-I will explain more on what I will be looking for in each of these items later in the class.

-Here is a good example of a very good project done by one of my previous students: Alphonso Woodbury - Project